-- 2.31 The SHMA has, in line with PPG guidance, used the most up-to-date demographic projections as a starting point and then considered the suitability of adjusting this to account for economic growth and housing affordability. - 2.32 The demographic projections identified a housing need of 206 dwellings per annum over the 2013-33 period.
+- 2.30 The SHMA has, in line with PPG guidance, used the most up-to-date demographic projections as a starting point and then considered the suitability of adjusting this to account for economic growth and housing affordability. - 2.31 The demographic projections identified a housing need of 956 dwellings per annum over the 2013-33 period.
 Employment growth has been considered using the Local Economic Growth Scenario.
-This justifies an upward adjustment of 105 dwelling per annum over and above the demographic projections. - 2.33 Assessment of affordable housing needs and the housing market signals shows that local market conditions are constraining household formation, particularly for younger households.
-Therefore a further modest uplift of 19 dwellings per annum in addition to the demographic projections is required. - 2.34 These figures are totalled to give a total annual need of 330 dwellings per annum.
-This is considered to be the objectively assessed need for North Dorset.
+This provides no justification for an increase to housing numbers above the demographic projections. - 2.32 Assessment of affordable housing needs and the housing market signals shows that local market conditions are constraining household formation, particularly for younger households.
+Therefore a modest uplift of 23 dwellings per annum in addition to the demographic projections is required. - 2.33 This is added to the demographic based projection figure of 956 to give a total annual need of 979 dwellings per annum.
+This is considered to be the objectively assessed need for Bournemouth.